Dreaming381/Latios-Framework-Documentation/Core/README.md

 functionality.
 Unlike other implementations, this implementation can correctly handle serialization of Entity and blob asset references.

+### Baking Interface Methods

+You know how with Game Objects you can call `GetComponent<ISomeInterface>()` but you can’t with `IBaker.GetComponent<ISomeInterface>()`?

+I fixed that for ya.

+### ComponentBroker and TempQuery

+Do you ever have function pointers or maybe a massive collection of static or helper methods and wanted to use `EntityManager` or evaluate entity queries in those methods while in a job?

+`ComponentBroker` provides a mechanism to specify a number of component types to send to a job, and then while in a job, you can access them via generic methods.
+You don’t have to pass a bunch of different type handles or lookups to your methods.
+You can instead pass around the `ComponentBroker` by ref, keeping your method arguments clean.
+Meanwhile, `TempQuery` allows you to evaluate an entity query on-the-spot in the job and iterate over chunks and entities.
+It isn’t as performant as cached entity queries created on the main thread, but it can still be handy.

+These features are especially useful for mods or scripting solutions such as Unika.

+### Extensions, Exposed, and ECS Cleanups

+Sometimes Unity is missing API for no good reason other than DOTS still being under development.
+And sometimes, I need this missing API.
+Sometimes this can be fixed with extension methods.
+Sometimes this requires extending the package directly using asmrefs.
+The former can be found in the Utilities folder, and the latter shows up in the `Unity.Entities.Exposed` namespace.

+There are also situations where Unity’s package just does really dumb things that you probably weren’t aware of.
+For example, all prefabs will allocate on the heap when instantiated because of an included `LinkedEntityGroup`, even if they have no children.
+Or baking systems that use `WorldUpdateAllocator` will continuously allocate until the baking world is destroyed.

+I keep finding ways to mitigate bugs and missing APIs, and most of that ends up in Core.

 ## Known Issues

 -   `IManagedComponent` and `ICollectionComponent` are not true components.
 They